 The final filter layer, with a reduced set of points, should look similar to the original one, but it contains a smaller number of points.
 You can check that by comparing their attribute tables.

-Now let's rasterize the layer using the Shapes to grid algorithm.
+Now let's rasterize the layer using the Rasterize algorithm.